Should I Drink Coffee Before a Run?

 Myths about coffee and exercise

 A lot of people today think that they can replace their caffeine intake with training.
 “If I don’t train as a runner, I can have a strong cup of coffee and I’ll be fine.”
 This is a big myth.
 No amount of caffeine can replace true and honest training.
-Hard work will always pay off at the end.
+Hard work will always pay off in the end.

 Some runners too feel that more caffeine is better.
 This is certainly not the case because consuming too much caffeine can cause shakiness and nervousness that may detract you from focusing properly during your run.